October Club (Oxford University): 1930s

 Founded with the object of ‘the study of communism in its world social, economic and cultural aspects’, within its first year it gained some 300 members out of a total population of approximately 5000 undergraduates.

-Amongst its founders were Noel Carritt (of the radical Carritt family), Frank Meyer (noted American conservative thinker) and Richard Gavin Freeman (peace campaigner and judge).
+Amongst its founders were Noel Carritt, Frank Meyer and Dick Freeman.
+Key early members were drawn from the university's small population of Indian students such as Sajjad Zaheer, B.P.L.
+Bedi and C.S.
+Subramanyam, who would go onto play notable roles in Indian communist and independence politics (along with fellow Club member Freda Bedi).

-Initially, it was highly critical of the Communist Party, but by the Spring of 1932, the club's core activists (approximately ten) had joined the party.
+Initially, the Club was highly critical of the British Communist Party, but by the Spring of 1932, the Club's core activists (approximately ten) had joined the party.

 According to some contemporaries, it was largely a discussion group, attracting speakers such as H. G. Wells, Bernard Shaw, Ivor Montagu, and Shapurji Saklatvala.
-However, the club did take part in a number of political actions including organising a delegation to meet hunger marchers passing through Oxford on their journey from Lancashire to London, and participating in sometimes violent protests in 1933 against the rise of fascism in Oxford, both in the university and the city.
+However, the Club did take part in a number of political actions including organising a delegation to meet hunger marchers passing through Oxford on their journey from Lancashire to London, and participating in violent protests in 1933 against the rise of fascism in Oxford, both in the university and the city.

 Such was the violence of this period, that, in 1933, communist and socialist students from Ruskin College founded the anti-fascist Red Shirts and volunteered to act as stewards to defend events held by the October Club.
+Nonetheless, by the autumn of 1933, the Club was the largest student organisation at the university.

-Later in 1933, the club was banned by the university, ostensibly for its criticism of the Officers' Training Corps.
-In 1935, the club officially dissolved itself into the Labour Club, forming a 'popular front'.
+Later in 1933, the Club was banned by the university, ostensibly for its criticism of the Officers' Training Corps, leading to student protests against the decision.
+The Club remained independently active until 1935, when it was officially dissolved itself into the Labour Club, forming a 'popular front'.
+The October Club continued as a group within the Labour Club for a number of years.

-After its dissolution, it remained as an unofficial and unrecognised society for many years.

 2020s

-In Trinity Term 2022, the club officially re-formed and was recognised by the SU with the stated aim to 'be a political home for radical students at the university and channel enthusiasm into building a long-term base of student-worker-community power at Oxford'.
+In Trinity Term 2022, the Club officially re-formed and was recognised by the Student Union with the stated aim to 'be a political home for radical students at the university and channel enthusiasm into building a long-term base of student-worker-community power at Oxford'.

 Upon its refounding, it had no affiliation with any national communist or socialist organisation.

+In 2024, during protests against the University's ties to Israel's war on Gaza, the Club claimed its members' involvement in violent confrontation with police.